brianhigh/get-pems/README.md

-Such an approach is needed because the website interface would otherwise require an inordinate amount of tedious clicking to retrieve data for many freeways, senssors, and dates.
+Such an approach is needed because the website interface would otherwise require an inordinate amount of tedious clicking to retrieve data for many freeways, sensors, and dates.
 Additionally, one would then have to combine multiple files to produce the desired dataset, adding extra columns to capture the query values along the way.

-The intent is to automate all of this work through the use of an [R](https://www.r-project.org/) script.
-The cURL commands from the Bash script will be recoding in R using RCurl.
+An [R](https://www.r-project.org/) script was written to automate the collection of detector health records for a set of dates for a set of freeways.
+The cURL commands from the Bash script were recoding in R using RCurl.
+The script dpwnloads the data from each web query as a TSV file and saves the file.
+The data is also compiled into a dataframe and saved as a CSV file.
+A date column is added since the original TSV files do not contain this information.

+Regular expressions are used for input data validation.
+If there is an error with downloading files, the script can be run again and the previously downloaded files will be read into R instead of downloading them again.

+There is also some error catching code to allow the script to continue on some download errors, but this feature has not yet been extensively tested.